 You rarely spend more than 20 minutes on a treadmill or stationary bike.
 After warming up, you alternate between going at max or near-max pace and grabbing brief recoveries.

 What’s working: This type of workout has a lot going for it.
 First, it’s incredibly time efficient.
 Second, it can produce dramatic fitness gains, triggering mitochondria development and metabolism-boosting effects: For hours or even days after your workout, you’ll burn more calories and fat than usual.
 What’s more, you’re training your body to perform better and longer, at both aerobic and anaerobic capacity.
 You’ll feel less tired and winded during any activity.

 What might work better: Three words: Less is more.
 Overdoing it with any sort of high-intensity routine is a sure path to overuse injuries and overtraining.
 For the Tabata Protocol, once or twice a week is ideal; more can produce diminishing returns or even set you back because your body may not fully recover between workouts.
-(For more about Tabata, check out “The Tabata Tune-Up” in the March 2008 archives, and for more about HIIT, see “HIIT It!”)
+(For more about Tabata, check out “The Tabata Tune-Up”, and for more about HIIT, see “HIIT It!”)

 Robbins recommends balancing this sort of super-high-intensity work with moderate- and low-intensity days, as well as weight training.
 He says an optimal cardio week includes two low-intensity days, two moderate-intensity days and two interval days, with slower-paced sessions lasting about 40 minutes, and faster sessions no more than 20.
 If you also lift weights, the slower cardio sessions can last closer to 20 minutes.

 For his part, Kravitz says he can make good arguments for any of the previously mentioned routines — just not in isolation from each other.
 That’s why he does workouts mimicking all three of them (easy, moderate and intense) each week.